 Unfortunately, a series of personal tragedies that culminated in Neff’s suicide in 1931 meant he never had the chance to occupy the home.
 It was ultimately purchased by local shipbuilding mogul Kenneth Merrill, serving as a family retreat until 1967 when the Merrills sold it to the Betz family, who chose to make the home their year-round residence.

 The Betz family expanded the home with a kitchen wing, garage and swimming pool, occupying it until 1985, when Fairfield Communities bought the home to support its archaeological efforts in the region.
 During their occupancy, the Betz’s and the Neff House gained international notoriety with the supposed discovery of an alien sphere.
 The full, incredible story is covered in WJCT podcast series Oddball.

 The Florida Park Service took over the property in 1989, repurposing it as office space and a residence for park rangers.
 Structural issues led to the abandonment and sealing of the building in 2002.
-It takes a good hike to get here, but if you can find it, you will be exploring one of the most interesting abandoned places in Jacksonville FL.
+It takes a good hike and a bit of exploring to get here, but if you can find it, you will be exploring one of the most interesting abandoned places in Jacksonville FL.

 Mt.
 Calvary Baptist Church (Brooklyn)

 Though it has seen a revival—some might say gentrification—in recent years, the historically black neighborhood of Brooklyn is still home to several interesting older properties, including Mt.
 Calvary Baptist Church.

 The land on which it sits was originally a vast 800-acre plantation founded by Philip Dell in 1801, which was sold to a Confederate veteran after the Civil War and redeveloped into the Riverside and Brooklyn neighborhoods.
 Note: one of the oldest abandoned places in Jacksonville FL is in Brooklyn, the Buffalo Soldier House, which is just around the corner from this church.